jxav22/SOT-UI-JASON/README.md

 ### 🤖 How much AI did you use?

-I used a good mix of AI tooling to complete this

 `ChatGPT`
-For determining areas to research and upskill in before getting started.
+For determining areas to research before getting started, and for verifying best practices.

-`Agent Mode | Copilot (VsCode)`
+`Agent Mode (VsCode) | Cursor`
-Generating tests, documentation, for quick refactors and checking for errors.
+Generating tests, documentation, for refactoring and checking for errors.

-`Cursor`
-For larger scale refactoring

 ### 🔍 In your opinion, where are the places you could do better?

-I hardcoded the list of registered emails in registeredEmails.ts, which would definately be an issue if this was expanded.
+I hardcoded the list of registered emails in registeredEmails.ts, which would definately be an issue if this was worked on more.

-A change that I could do next is storing it locally, with something like sqllite, or hosting it somewhere else and calling the data from an API.
+A change that I could do next is experimenting with Postgres or SQLlite for a more robust storage solution.

-It would also be cool to add more comprehensive unit testing and to create a framework for validation patterns.
+It would also be cool to add more comprehensive unit testing, and to experiment with making the framework for pattern validation a bit more standardized.